bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/preparing-thumbnail-images.md

 </div>

-## Where merchants see your theme's thumbnail images
+## Displaying theme thumbnail images

 A complete Stencil theme includes screenshots to display the theme on cards that appear in two locations within the BigCommerce control panel: